KarasLabRAVE/rave-CEZIA/EZFragility/README.md

 ```

 For your test code, please consider creating a folder scripts and put
 your code there.
 This folder will be ignored by git.
+For explanations on
+how to use the package please refer to the vignette
+Intro_to_EZFragility.

 ## Implementation details

 The method is based on building a discrete time linear system computing
 a stable adjacency matrix A for the evolution of x(t).
-Equation … We
-used a ridge regression … In … they recommend a lambda of 1e-4, however
+$x(t+1)=A x(t)$ with $x_i(t)$ the iEEG signal at time $t$ for electrode
+$i$.
+A is computed for a series of time windows to derive the fragility
+row.
+In this package, we are applying a ridge regression to fit the linear
+operator A using the glmnet R library.
+In (Li et al. 2017, 2021), a
+regularization parameter value of 1e-4 is recommended, however testing
-testing on the data from pt01 (data available in this package) this
+on the data from patient pt01 from the Fragility data set (data subset
-lambda value does not ensure that A is always stable.
+available in this package) this value does not ensure that A is always
+stable.
+To tackle this issue, we have implemented a dichotomy to search
+for the lowest stable lambda value rendering the matrix A stable (see R
+function ridgesearchlambdadichomotomy in file ridge.r).

-The method to compute the row perturbation is also not clear
+The method to compute the row perturbation is also not clear.
+To compute
+the fragility row, a minimum 2-induced norm additive row perturbation
+$\Delta$ is computed to destabilize the linear network placing an
+eigenvalue of $A+\Delta$ at $\lambda=\sigma+j\omega$.
+The minimum norm
+is a function of $\lambda$ given in (Li et al. 2017) (see function
+fragilityRow in the scrip fragility.r), however the paper does not
+describe how to choose $\lambda$ with $|\lambda|=1$.
+To tackle this
+issue, we search for the value that minimize the norm of $\Delta$.

 ## TODO: